Reception in the United Kingdom

 Poetry and Fiction

 Alcuin of York, c.
 735-804, on his return from Rome c.
-780, wrote a poem in the tradition of Sidonius’ Carmen 24, ‘Cartula, perge cito’, in which he sends off the poem begging it to greet his friends underway from Utrecht to Rome.
+780, wrote a poem in the tradition of Sidonius’ Carmen 24, ‘Cartula, perge cito’, in which he sends off the poem begging it to greet his friends underway from Utrecht up the Rhine.

 Charlotte Mary Yonge (1823-1901), ‘The Price of Blood’, in: More Bywords, London: Macmillan & Co., 1890.
 In this short story, Sidonius figures as bishop just after his return from exile.